 A close partnership between school and parents is vital to a child's educational progress.
 There are regular Parents' Consultation evenings arranged so that parents can discuss their child's progress with the teaching staff.
+It is expected that all parents/carers attend these appointments.
 A written report is given to parents at the end of each school year.
 This provides details of a child's overall achievements and those in relation to the National Curriculum.
 Parents are welcome to contact the class teacher or Headteacher if any concerns arise during the school year.

 Every week you will receive a weekly newsletter in the form of a Sway detailing your child's year group learning.
-Dates, reminders, key messages and ideas to support your child's learning are all contained within this weekly Sway.
-Sways can be found here - https://www.russell-street-school.co.uk/website/news/222141
+Dates, reminders, key messages and ideas to support your child's learning are all contained within this weekly update.